Bhognipur power station

 Bhognipur power station is a coal-fired power station which has been proposed by Lanco to be built at Bhognipur, Kanpur Dehat district in Uttar Pradesh, India.

 A November 2010 news report stated that Lanco has signed a memorandum of understanding with the Uttar Pradesh government for a 1,320 MW project to be completed in five years.
 Another news report from November 2011 stated that the plant would be commissioned within four years.
-However, in a February 2012 investor presentation Lanco do not include the project in its projected additional capacity through to 2015.
+However, in a February 2012 investor presentation Lanco does not include the project in its projected additional capacity through 2015.

 Location: Chaperghata, Rasulpur Bhuranda, Kripalpur and Bhartauli villages, Bhognipur taluk, Ramabai Nagar district, Uttar Pradesh